square/stoic/docs/JVMTI.md

 `nativeCallback*` methods are JVMTI callbacks invoked from native.
 All other `native*` methods are JVMTI APIs, with some differences:
-1. Instead of exposing tagging to Kotlin/Java, I've instead of opted to expose higher level APIs built on top of tagging - e.g. nativeGetInstances (note: there are currently race conditions here
+1. Instead of exposing tagging to Kotlin/Java, I've instead of opted to expose higher level APIs built on top of tagging - e.g. nativeInstances (note: there are currently race conditions here
    - we should acquire a lock while tagging since the tags are global)
 2. Many JVMTI APIs take a `depth` parameter - the count of frames between the current frame of the thread and the frame we wish to access.
 This doesn't make sense when calling APIs from